DamianEdwards/aspnet5-workshop/Labs/Introduction to ASP.NET 5.md

   }
   ```

-1. Create a new `WebApplicationBuilder` to setup the server, urls and Startup class:
+1. Create a new `WebApplicationBuilder` in the `Program.cs` file to setup the server, urls and Startup class:

   ```C#
   public static void Main(string[] args)